- Why the history of globalization?

-The junior researchers of the group are highly talented scholars in areas with direct relevance to our research agenda.
-Thus, the examinations they have carried out so far can be expanded under proper tutelage so that it helps their own professional progress and employment in the academic field.
+The junior researchers of the group are active in areas with direct relevance to our research agenda.
+Thus, the examinations they have carried out so far can be expanded so that they help their own professional progress and employment prospects in the academic field.

 The historical issues of globalization are studied from five main aspects:

-- we investigate the social effects of globalization waves in the fields of fertility and urban development (supervisors: Gábor Koloh, Márkus Keller);
+- we investigate the social effects of globalization waves in the fields of fertility and urban development (researchers: Gábor Koloh, Márkus Keller);

-- we study the political aspects of globalization through Hungary’s participation in international institutions and in the context of the 20th-century history of border regimes (supervisors: Zsombor Bódy, Péter Bencsik);
+- we study the political aspects of globalization through Hungary’s participation in international institutions and in the context of the 20th-century history of border regimes (researchers: Zsombor Bódy, Péter Bencsik);

-- we also present the relationship between globalization waves and international conflicts, because processes of globalization can be interpreted in an internationally innovative way, if the role wars and the Cold War played in globalization processes is also discussed (supervisor: Melinda Kalmár);
+- we also survey the relationship between globalization waves and international conflicts, because processes of globalization can be interpreted in an innovative way, if the role wars and the Cold War played in globalization processes is also discussed (researcher: Melinda Kalmár);

-- finally, discourses of globalization can be used by various political forces to promote their objectives of drawing on further globalization or territorialization that arguably substantiates the discourse analysis related to globalization (responsible: Katalin Baráth).
+- finally, discourses of globalization can be used by various political actors to promote their objectives of drawing on further globalization or territorialization that arguably substantiates the discourse analysis related to globalization (researcher: Katalin Baráth).

 Methods and sources

-The research follows the usual course of empirical historical analysis (elaboration of research goals and working hypotheses, preliminary definition of research agenda, research into the available literature and primary sources, collection, evaluation and selection of materials, analysis of sources, modification of working hypotheses, summary of results).
+The research follows the usual course of empirical historical analysis (elaboration of research goals and working hypotheses, preliminary definition of the research agenda, research into the scholarly literature and primary sources, collection, evaluation and selection of materials, analysis of sources, modification of working hypotheses, summary of results).

-We emphasize the need for comparative analysis, and within this field the method of asymmetric comparison becomes especially important, as the project primarily aims to contribute to offer a better understanding of Hungarian history.
-Globalization can only be interpreted in an international context, so a broader perspective is a self-evident need, but comparisons also help to answer more specific questions, for example: Did globalization waves and territorialization processes have characteristic features in Hungary in an East-Central European comparison, and if they did, what and how were these aspects?
+We emphasize the need for comparative analysis.
+By employing this approach, asymmetrical comparison becomes especially important, as the project primarily aims to contribute to a better understanding of the history of Hungary.
+Globalization can only be interpreted in an international context, so a broader perspective is a self-evident need, but comparisons also help to answer more specific questions, such as: Did globalization waves and territorialization processes have characteristic features in Hungary in an East-Central European comparison, and if they did, what were these peculiarities?

 The sources of these instances of research are inherently diverse.
-In accordance with the research strategy of asymmetric comparison, the investigation of international processes is mainly based on secondary sources; at the same time, we also utilize archival sources in the Hungarian context.
+In accordance with the research strategy of asymmetrical comparison, the survey of international processes is mainly based on secondary sources; at the same time, we also utilize archival sources in the Hungarian context.

 The research group is based on the cooperation of